 By a unanimous vote, the Board appoints Erika Glaster as the agency’s ninth Executive Director

 The main office moves from Cambridge to Charlestown’s Hood Park, the former headquarters of New England dairy company H.P.
 Hood.

-The MTRS proudly celebrates 105 years of service to Massachusetts educators—including our now more than 157,000 active, inactive and retired members and their beneficiaries!
+The MTRS proudly celebrates 105 years of service to Massachusetts educators—including our now more than 161,000 active, inactive and retired members and their beneficiaries!
 As part of our 105th anniversary celebration, we were honored to interview Mary Madden, a 105 year-old MTRS retiree.